Alberico Gentili: Career

-After his graduation, he was elected as the chief judge of Ascoli, but he then settled in his native town, where he filled various responsible offices.
+After his graduation, Gentili was elected as the chief judge of Ascoli, but he then settled in his native town, where he filled various responsible offices.
+He was commissioned to prepare a revised version of the statutory laws of his home town, a task which he completed in 1577.
 Both father and son belonged to a confraternity suspected of meeting for the discussion of opinions hostile to the Roman church.
-The Inquisition was upon the track of the heretics, and Gentili, together with his father and one of his brothers, Scipione Gentili, were forced to leave Italy because of their Protestant beliefs.
-The three first went to Ljubljana (German: Laibach), now in Slovenia, the capital of the duchy of Carniola.
+The Inquisition was upon the track of the heretics, and Gentili, together with his father and one of his brothers, Scipione Gentili, was forced to leave Italy because of their Protestant beliefs.

+The three first went to Laibach, now in Slovenia, then the capital of the Austrian Duchy of Carniola.
 From there, Alberico went on to the German university towns of Tübingen and Heidelberg.
-At their first halting place, Ljubljana, Matteo, doubtless through the influence of his brother-in-law, Nicolo Petrelli, a jurist high in favour with the court, was appointed chief physician for the duchy of Carniola.
+At their first halting place, Laibach (now Ljubljana), Matteo, doubtless through the influence of his brother-in-law, Nicolo Petrelli, a jurist high in favour with the court, was appointed chief physician of the duchy of Carniola.
 In the meantime, the papal authorities had excommunicated the fugitives and soon procured their expulsion from Austrian territory.
 Early in 1580, Alberico set out for England, preceded by a reputation that procured him offers of professorships at Heidelberg and at Tübingen, where Scipio was left to commence his university studies.
 Alberico reached London in August, with introductions to Giovanni Battista Castiglione, the Italian tutor to Queen Elizabeth I. Gentili soon became acquainted with Dr Tobias Matthew, the Archbishop of York.
-On 14 January 1581, Gentili was accordingly incorporated from Perugia as a D.C.L. giving Gentili the right to teach law, which he first exercised in St John's College, Oxford.
-Subsequently, Gentili was appointed as the Regius professor of civil law at Oxford University by the Chancellor of Oxford University, Robert Dudley, 1st Earl of Leicester.
-He was commissioned to prepare a revised version of the statutory laws of his home town, a task which he completed in 1577.
-After a short stay in Wittenberg, Germany, he returned to Oxford.
+On 14 January 1581, Gentili was accordingly incorporated from Perugia as a doctor of civil law at Oxford, giving him the right to teach law, which he first exercised at St John's College, Oxford.
+Teaching at the English universities was then in Latin.
+Subsequently, Gentili was appointed as the Regius professor of civil law at Oxford by its Chancellor, Robert Dudley, 1st Earl of Leicester.

-In 1584, he was consulted by the English government as to the proper course to be pursued with Bernardino de Mendoza, the Spanish ambassador, who had been detected in plotting against Elizabeth.
-He chose the topic to which his attention had thus been directed as a subject for a disputation when the Earl of Leicester and Sir Philip Sidney visited the schools at Oxford in the same year; and this was six months later expanded into a book, the De legationibus libri tres.
+After a short stay in Wittenberg, Germany, Gentili returned to Oxford.
+In 1584, he was consulted by the English government as to the proper course to be pursued with Bernardino de Mendoza, the Spanish ambassador, who had been detected plotting against Elizabeth.
+He chose the topic to which his attention had thus been directed as a subject for a disputation when the Earl of Leicester and Sir Philip Sidney visited the schools at Oxford in the same year; and six months later this was expanded into a book, the De legationibus libri tres.
 As a result, Mendoza was expelled from England.

-Gentili held the regius professorship until his death, but he turned more and more to practical work in London from about 1590.
+Gentili held the regius professorship until his death, but he turned more and more to practical legal work in London from about 1590.
 He practised in the High Court of Admiralty, where the continental civil law rather than the English common law was applied.
 In 1600, Gentili was called to the Honourable Society of Gray's Inn.
-He died in London and was buried in the Church of St Helen Bishopsgate in the City of London.